 In my most popular talk Mad Men vs. Math Men, I’ve used my favorite Stephen Hawking’s quote often:

 Intelligence is the ability to adapt to change.

 And I’m very curious to learn what your favorite Stephen Hawking quote is.
 And why?

 For the future, I hope our world will see greater leadership than i.e. Trump.
 A future in which our diversity is once again celebrated and our inclusiveness will set an example worldwide.
 Maybe, if we combine our minds with smart technologies and AI, we can make it happen sooner than expected.

 Artificial intelligence gave Stephen Hawking a voice, but he also used his voice to warn us against AI.
 Whatever AI may bring us, it’s up to us (the people) to distribute future wealth much better.

-If you’d like to read more on the Fourth Industrial Revolution, I suggest reading the info here at World Economic Forum.
+If you’d like to read more on the Fourth Industrial Revolution, I suggest you Google it.
+Or read this Industry4.0 piece by SalesForce.